Chasing 99%: MNIST without CNN

 "optimizer": "Adam"

-However the loss curve shows.
-As it didn’t reach the plateau at the end of training.
-However I retrained with 100 epochs but got no substantial increase.
+However, the loss curve shows that it didn’t reach a plateau by the end of training.
+I retrained it for 100 epochs but got no substantial increase in accuracy.

 image

-So it seems increasing the number of layers did none better than 2 layers.
-Hence it reminds us that “deeper is not always better” in deep learning.
-Especially for a simpler dataset like MNIST, stacking layers is not beneficial as such.
-The 2 Layer network is already capable of approximating a function to solve this problem; mapping a 784 dimensional vector to 10 dimensional vector.
-More layers are needed only when we have to approximate a much Complex Function like image classification on ImageNet dataset using CNN, with each layer learning some feature like texture, edges, etc.
+So it seems increasing the number of layers did no better than 2 layers.
+Hence, it reminds us that “deeper is not always better” in deep learning.
+Especially for a simple dataset like MNIST, stacking layers is not beneficial as such.
+The 2-layer network is already capable of approximating a function to solve this problem, mapping a 784-dimensional vector to a 10-dimensional vector.
+More layers are needed only when we have to approximate a much more complex function like image classification on the ImageNet dataset using a CNN, with each layer learning some feature like texture, edges, etc.

-In our case, adding more layers make the model learn very very fine grained pixel settings and noise which is not neccessary at all.
+In our case, adding more layers makes the model learn very fine-grained pixel settings and noise, which is not necessary at all.
 The loss landscape becomes much more complex.

 Even a single layer network gave fair results.
 97.27% test accuracy and 99.97% train accuracy.